Kenny Dillingham: Oregon

 On December 17, 2021, Dillingham was hired as the offensive coordinator and quarterbacks coach at the University of Oregon under head coach Dan Lanning.

 Arizona State

 On November 27, 2022, Dillingham was named the 26th head coach at Arizona State University, replacing Herm Edwards.
 He is the first Sun Devil alumnus and native Arizonan to hold this position.

+In his second season, Dillingham's team was projected to finish last in the Big 12 according to the conference’s preseason media poll.
+However, they exceeded expectations by winning the Big 12 Championship game, defeating Iowa State and earning a first-round bye in the 2024 College Football Playoff.
+For this effort, Dillingham was runner-up in AP coach of the year.

 Personal life

 Dillingham and his wife, Briana, have one child.

+He has wanted to coach Arizona State since he was young as it is his hometown team.